school the way it should be

 A.A., History, Mt.
 San Jacinto Junior College

-Dylan was born in Laguna Beach and raised in Temecula.
-Though Dylan wants to retire in Hawaii someday, he is happy and content right here in our little paradise of Encinitas, California.
-Dylan holds a Master’s Degree in Education from the University of Phoenix, a Bachelor’s Degree in History from California State University, Fullerton and an Associate’s Degree in Math/Science from Mt.
+Dylan Jones holds a Master’s Degree in Education and a Cleared California Teaching Credential from the University of Phoenix, a Bachelor’s Degree in History from California State University, Fullerton, and an Associate’s Degree in Math/Science from Mt.
 San Jacinto Junior College.
-When Dylan becomes an “old man” he dreams of teaching someday at Harvard.
-He currently calls the beautiful beach community of Carlsbad home and spends his free time skateboarding, painting, watching Lakers’ games, body-surfing at the beach, and playing rock ‘n’ roll music.
+Dylan cleared his Teaching Credential through High Tech High and holds a Certificate of Merit from the Southern California AP Institute for AP US History.
 Dylan believes that education is the key to creating a peaceful, global community.
-He is working to contribute to the world in a positive way, which is what drove him to become a teacher.
-Dylan currently teaches Pre-Algebra, Literacy, Government, Economics, U.S. History, and Music Theory at Pacific Academy Encinitas.
+Dylan’s academic dream is to contribute to the world in a positive way, which is also his reason for deciding to become a teacher.
+Dylan currently teaches AP US History, US History, U.S. Government and Politics, Economics, Music Theory 1, and Music Theory 2 at Pacific Academy, Encinitas.

 B.A., Biology and Chemistry